twalmsley/FoundationOntology/README.md

 This library is a work-in-progress to define a Top Level Ontology in Java that is compatible with [HQDM](https://github.com/hqdmTop/hqdmFramework) and easier for developers to use than [MagmaCore](https://github.com/gchq/MagmaCore).
 Only time will tell if this will be successful.

+The library defines a set of interfaces that can be implemented in other libraries to provide features such as persistence.
+Currently the following libraries exist:
+- [FoundationOntologyMem](https://github.com/twalmsley/FoundationOntologyMem) which is an in-memory implemenation useful for testing and experimentation.
+- [FoundationOntologyJpa](https://github.com/twalmsley/FoundationOntologyJPA) which is a Java Persistence API implemenation for use with a relational database.

 **Note: For the moment the focus will be on the foundation package and the other packages will be developed fully later.**

 See [this blog post](https://twalmsley.github.io/blog1/blog1.html) for a discussion of HQDM and [this blog post](https://twalmsley.github.io/blog2/blog2.html) for the background to this library.